-At this point, she was so scared and seemed beholden to Jeff, “after all he really seemed to be from Windows.”
+At this point, she was so scared and seemed beholden to Jeff, “after all, he really seemed to be from Windows.”
 RM allowed him access to her computer.
-Instead of simply using the typical method of taking over the computer, he had her open GoToAssist and grant her access there.
+Instead of simply using the typical method of taking over the computer, he had her open GoToAssist and grant access there.

-Once in the computer, the so-called Windows tech opened the notepad and listed the problems observed.
-He added, Alureon, which he said was an “extremely bad” virus that once on the computer allows hackers free access to all of RM’s data stored on her computer.
+Once on the computer, the so-called Windows tech opened the notepad and listed the problems observed.
+He added, Alureon, which he said was an “extremely bad” virus that, once on the computer, allows hackers free access to all of RM’s data stored on her computer.

 Alureon (also known as TDSS or TDL-4) is a trojan and bootkit created to steal data by intercepting a system’s network traffic and searching for: banking usernames and passwords, credit card data, PayPal information, social security numbers, and other sensitive user data.

 Jeff then assured her that all her electronics: tablets, computers, and phones, whether or not they used Windows, would all be covered with the service he was performing.
 Then he started talking about a hostage exchange contended RW.
-He said he could do all of this but she must purchase a license, which she could use for any of her devices.
+He said he could do all of this, but she must purchase a license to use for any of her devices.

 He quoted her prices for one year’s coverage, five, and then a lifetime.
 The prices ranged from $311 to over 1,400.
 Naturally, when she told them that she has no money and that the lowest number was more than a third of her monthly income, he offered to lower the price for one year.
 He also intimated that there might be financing available.